Anglo Singapore International School: Locations

 Campus 31 is in the Watthana District of Bangkok.
 The school states that the original campus "maintains its natural rustic beauty that is close to nature".

 Campus 64 is in Phra Khanong District, Bangkok.
 It is in proximity to the BTS Skytrain Punnawithi Station.
 The school describes the campus, which serves Kindergarten through Junior college, as "a purpose-built school".

 Its Nakhon Ratchasima campus is in Nakhon Ratchasima in the Isan region.

 Curriculum

 Anglo Singapore International School offers a holistic education based on the Singapore Curriculum Framework leading to the Cambridge IGCSE/AS/A-Level exams.
-Students will complete an intensive educational programme while fully immersed within a tri-lingual environment – all individuals will retain fluency in English, mother tongue (Mandarin Chinese, Japanese, and Korean) and Thai.
+Students will retain fluency in English, mother tongue (Mandarin Chinese, Japanese, and Korean) and Thai.